This advice is for people who want to buy, sell or rent a property with a s157 restriction.

 The s157 restriction applies to many properties sold under the Right to Buy by North Norfolk District Council before March 2006.

-The s157 restriction requires that a new owner must have previously lived or worked in Norfolk for three years before their purchase.
+The s157 restriction requires that a prospective purchaser must have lived or worked in Norfolk for at least three years (without a break) at the date of purchase.

 The s157 restriction also applies if the owner lets the property.
 The tenants must have previously lived or worked in Norfolk for the three years before starting their tenancy.

 The s157 restriction provides a pool of properties available for purchasers (and tenants) who have connections through residence or work to Norfolk.
 The s157 restriction should not prevent a property owner from selling or letting their property.

 A s157 restriction applies to individual properties.
 If you are unsure whether your property has a s157 restriction you should seek legal advice.